sidney-eliot/3d-artists-handbook/content/theory/composition.md

 ></div>

 ### Color, Saturation and Contrast
-Bolder colors for more important things and duller/ muted color for unimportant things.
-If the entire piece is very dark then lighter colors will draw attention and when it's very light darker colors will draw attention
+Bolder colors for more important things and duller, muted color for less important things.
+If the entire piece is very dark, then lighter colors will pull focus, and when it's very light, darker colors will draw a viewer's attention towards them.

 ### Placement of Key Elements
-#### (Fibonacci) Golden Ratio/ Golden Mean
+#### Golden Ratio
-Having important points at the ratio of 1 to one edge and 1.68 to the opposite edge
+The **golden ratio**, also known as the **golden mean** or the **Fibonacci sequence** can be achieved by placing the key elements in the "eye of the storm".
+To do this, the frame is recursively split with a ratio of 1 to 1.68.

 ![[Pasted image 20230604143244.png|400]]